Llanover

-Llanover (/lə'noʊvə/; Llanofer; /cy/) is a village in the community of Goetre Fawr in Monmouthshire, Wales.
+Llanover (/lə'noʊvər/ lə-NOH-vər; Llanofer /cy/) is a village in the community of Goetre Fawr in Monmouthshire, South East Wales.

 Name

 The name of the village derives from an earlier Welsh form Llanfyfor, made up of llan 'enclosure, church' and the personal name Myfor.

 Location

 Llanover is located four miles south of Abergavenny just off the A4042 road to Pontypool.
 The community includes the separate hamlets of Llanfair Kilgeddin, Llanvihangel Gobion, Llanddewi Rhydderch and The Bryn (a.k.a.
 Llangattock Nigh Usk).

 Governance

 An electoral ward exists in the same name.
 This ward includes the parish of Llanarth and elects a county councillor to Monmouthshire County Council.
 The total ward population at the 2011 census was 2,284.
 There was formerly a community called "Llanover", in 2022 its boundaries changed so that the village of Llanover became part of Goetre Fawr and the community of "Llanover" was renamed Gobion Fawr.
 The population taken at the 2011 census was 1,392.